winesbyjeremy/winesbyjeremy.com/_posts/XXXX-XX-XX-bott_freres_public_tasting.md

 NOTE: I don't know if this was the actual tasting lineup, or if I got a few extra bottles to try because of the kind wine ambassador, but I think I had the opportunity to try most of their portfolio, with maybe a few exceptions (e.g. Their reserve wines).  :

-o Wine Universe – Distributor in New York.
-DB Wine Selection.
-Based in the Northeast US is an Importer and a Distributor.
-They may be able to get the wines I want for me.
-To ship a case to the USA directly from the winery, it’s 202 Euros for shipping and taxes on shipping.
-Their muscat was something to write home about.
-So is their Reserve Personnelle Gewurztraminer.
-So is their Riesling Vendages Tardives.
-But I bought their Kirchberg de Ribeauville.
-Also, I think I love Gladys – she was very nice and went out of her way many times to either give me information or let me taste extra.

-o Style is definitely more purity / straightforwardness in their wine.
-Also its definitely terroir driven – even more so than Cave de Ribeauville.
-The hostess is around 21 years old (been in the wine business for 3 years and couldn’t go to a high school that specialized in it, so went into it right after).
-Her parents own a vineyard, but they sell the fruit they cultivate to very big wineries.

 * [**2017 Muscat**]() (9.60 Euros)
   * 50/50 Muscat d’Alsace and Muscat Ottonel.
 Really fragrant on the nose with the usual aromas.
 The mouthfeel is very nice with med+/high acid but with some body and a lingering finish with white flowers and honeysuckle.
 The finish goes on for quite a long period of time.
 The dryness and high acid makes the flower and honeysuckle very pronounced on the palate.
 If you don’t like the finish, that’s the only drawback.